dclark202/auto-censoring/README.md

 ## Future implementation
 - Option for the user to add their own words to the list of words to be censored by highlighting additional words in the full transcript provided by the model.
 - Method for censoring "explicit sounds", i.e., non-vocals noises that may be offensive (gun shots, sexually explicit sounds, etc.).
-- Use of a language model to detect context-dependent explicit words (i.e., references to specific drugs or firearms) within lines markes as explicit.
+- Continued improvements to the Whisper transcription and language model edge case detection.

 ## Credits
 - This project was completed as part of the [Erdos Institute](https://www.erdosinstitute.org/)'s Deep Learning Bootcamp in Summer 2025.